A pandemic of corruption: $40 masks, questionable contracts, rice-stealing bureaucrats mar coronavirus response

 About 50 people, including bureaucrats and local officials, were accused of trying to resell the rice at higher prices.
 The Bangladeshi government has overhauled the relief plan with the aim of bypassing bureaucrats.

-“Such a national crisis was expected to bring out the best of human virtues — empathy and solidarity — which we see around in many ways,” said Iftekharuzzaman, the executive director of Transparency International Bangladesh, who, like many in his country, goes by only one name.
+“Such a national crisis was expected to bring out the best of human virtues — empathy and solidarity — which we see around in many ways,” said Iftekharuzzaman, the executive director of Transparency International Bangladesh, who goes by only one name.
 “But most regrettably and shamefully, the worst of human vices have also come out.”

 U.S. allies, encouraged by Washington, said goodbye to their Cuban doctors.
 As coronavirus surges, some are arguing for their return.